 The Panel recognises the importance of water quality and appreciates some stakeholders will be seeking comment on this.
-It is important, therefore, to emphasise at the outset that the focus of the first Term of Reference and this initial report is on water quantity.
-To inform the reader and to contextualise Panel findings and observations, this report anticipates and reports on some matters originally intended for inclusion in the Term of Reference 2 report.
-These will be expanded upon in that report as appropriate.
-Regard to a range of reports including those specified in the Panel's Terms of Reference is embedded throughout this document.
+It is important, therefore, to emphasise at the outset that the focus of the first Term of Reference is on water quantity.